michaelgroves90/CV-1/README.md

 ## Skills

-I achieved A during my work at B (job, or otherwise)
-I contributed to the growth of X while doing Y (job, or otherwise) I built this, made this, broke this, fixed this, etc.
-A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Problem Solving

 During my time spent as an Audio Engineer and Music Producer I developed a very keen eye for recognising problems early and finding solutions fast.